Bucket List (2018 film)

-Bucket List is a 2018 Indian Marathi language comedy drama film directed by Tejas Prabha Vijay Deoskar.
+Bucket List is a 2018 Indian Marathi-language comedy drama film directed by Tejas Prabha Vijay Deoskar.
 Jointly produced by DAR Motion Pictures, Dark Horse Cinemas and Blue Mustang Creations, the film stars Madhuri Dixit in her Marathi debut, along with Renuka Shahane and Sumeet Raghavan.
-Dixit released the first poster of the film on 14 January, it was followed by a 43-second long teaser on 25 March 2018.
 It was released on 25 May 2018.

-On 29 November 2018, Dixit announced the streaming of the film on Netflix through her Instagram Account.
+On 29 November 2018, Dixit announced the streaming of the film on Netflix through her Instagram account.

 Plot

 The film begins with dedicated housewife Madhura (Madhuri Dixit) cooking a custom-made meal for each of her family members (husband Mohan (Sumeet Raghavan), daughter, son, in-laws, and grandmother-in-law).
 She is clearly shown to have dedicated her entire existence to keeping her family happy, from sunrise to sunset.
 It is revealed that Madhura received a heart transplant a few months ago, and she traces the donor to a 20-year-old girl called Sai.
 Madhura feels obliged to show her gratitude and visits Sai's parents (played by Renuka Shahane and Milind Phatak) and her twin brother, Salil (Sumedh Mudgalkar) at their home.

 Sai's family is caught off guard, but receives her amicably, except for Salil.
 She discovers that Sai had voluntarily signed up to be an organ donor, and encouraged her friends to do so too (Sai's cause of death is shown as a truck accident in the newspaper).
 Madhura is touched and inspired by the young girl's profound thoughts.
 She decides to attend Sai's college reunion, which Sai had planned to go to, and learns more about Sai from her friends there.
 She discovers that Sai had a 'bucket list' - a list of things she intended to complete before her 21st birthday, but died before being able to do so.
 Madhura immediately decides to fulfill Sai's wishes by completing the list itself.
 What begins as a heart-warming journey of Harley motorbike races and disco nights evolves into a whole new voyage of self-rediscovery for Madhura.